DERaC-IO/DeracioTSS/README.md

 ## Future Roadmap

 DeracioTSS tries to enhance development experiences with Tornado.
 The eventual goal is to build a full-stack package manager for Tornado application that is friendly even for newbie developers.
-We plant to implement the following functions to realize the goal (the latest version is `1.0`).
+The package is primarily designed for our affiliates and staffs while it is open to our communities.
+Following functions are going to be implemented to realize the ultimate goal (the latest version is `1.0`).

 | Function | Version | Ready |
 |:---|:---:|:---:|